Python Management in the Enterprise for 2022

 #1: License Agreements

-Causally downloading a package from PyPI.org and integrating it into your project without checking it’s meta could have serious consequences.
+Causally downloading a package from PyPI.org and integrating it into your project without checking its meta could have serious consequences.

 Integrating Python packages into an organization’s existing third-party software policy allows developers to download from PyPI.org without constantly checking metadata because it’s already been done for them.

 Adding packages to an existing licensing policy is easy: just ask for permission.
-A team lead or department head can set standards via a manual approval process or automatic tool like ProGet and know they’re not at risk of legal trouble.
+A team lead or department head can set standards via a manual approval process or an automatic tool like ProGet and know they’re not at risk of legal trouble.

-Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown webservice?
+Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown web service?

-A great way to prevent these possibly dangerous packages making it through to production is by setting up a Package Approval Workflow and Connector Filters.
+A great way to prevent these possibly dangerous packages from making it through to production is by setting up a Package Approval Workflow and Connector Filters.

 This ensures that a trained set of eyes get on every single PyPI package before it makes its way to Python coders or eventually production.
 The PyPI package is then put into a repository like ProGet so all Python users can easily access all the packages they need.

-Connector filters can be introduced to any repository you have connecting to PyPI and can filter out pre-approved or even pre-denied packages.
+Connector filters can be introduced to any repository you have connected to PyPI and can filter out pre-approved or even pre-denied packages.
 This helps streamline your package approval workflow and gets your developers the packages they need quickly.